 Continuous, piped water supply to one million residents in Hubballi-Dharwad, including to 160,000 slum-dwellers

-The project, signed today, will help bring clean water to one million citizens of Hubballi-Dharwad, including 160,000 people who live in slums and currently depend upon public standposts or private vendors for water.
-The project will finance physical investments in the water supply system for the twin cities, and support city authorities in strengthening systems and procedures required to sustainably close the current water service delivery gaps.
+The $100 million Karnataka Urban Water Supply Modernization Project (KUWSMP), approved today by the World Bank Board, will help bring clean water to one million citizens of Hubballi-Dharwad, including 160,000 people who live in slums and currently depend upon public standposts or private vendors for water.
+The Project will finance physical investments in the water supply system for the twin cities, and support city authorities in strengthening systems and procedures required to sustainably close the current water service delivery gaps.

-“No major city in fast-urbanizing India provides its residents with continuous piped water supply, a situation that particularly affects the poor, women and children, who spend time and money to secure water for their basic needs,” said Michael Haney, World Bank’s Operations Adviser in India.
+“No major city in fast-urbanizing India provides its residents with continuous piped water supply, a situation that particularly affects the poor, women and children, who spend time and money to secure water for their basic needs,” says Onno Ruhl, World Bank Country Director for India.
 “The Government of Karnataka and the city authorities of Hubballi-Dharwad are trying to change this reality.
 The World Bank is pleased to support their efforts to ensure that all the citizens of the twin cities, including the poor who usually remain under-served in most urban areas, have access to clean water in their homes.”

 Most Indian towns and cities supply water intermittently.
 According to the Ministry of Urban Development, only 50 percent of consumers in most cities have household connections to the pipe system, while the poor are typically not connected at all, and have to pay significantly higher prices to purchase water from private vendors.
 Women and children bear the cost of coping with intermittent supply by spending time collecting water from public standposts or waiting hours for water to become available.